wangsoap/ve280/labs/lab3/README.md

 1. `bool Grid::shiftTile(const Point &dst, const Point &src);`

    The function shifts/moves the tile from `src` to `dst`.
 You can assume `dst` and `src` are both inside the grid.
-However, you need to use the `bool Grid::isEmpty(const Point &pt) const` to check these two points.
+However, you need to use the `bool Grid::isEmpty(const Point &pt) const` function to check these two points.
 If `src` is empty or `dst` is non-empty, nothing will happen.
 The function returns whether a position change occurs.

 2. `bool Grid::shiftTiles(Direction dir);`